Skip to main content

 We remember with respect and gratitude some key members of RIC staff who made important contributions to the College’s development- Co Principal Pauline Bailey, Bursar and Cook Helen Harlow and Sociology and Politics teacher Paul Bucknall

 Amongst the most fondly remembered is Art teacher Pete Gowers.
-Pete was an exceptional fine artist, both painter and sculptor and teacher of Art at Rochester Independent College for more than 25 years.
+Pete was an exceptional artist, both painter and sculptor and teacher of Art at Rochester Independent College for more than 25 years.
 Pete was an inspiration to generations of students, to local people who attended his popular life drawing classes and to his colleagues at RIC.
 Our new visual arts centre is named in his memory.

 College futures